wenadev/machine-learning/Classifiers/README.md

 The program:

-- Trains a ‘hard’ Voting Classifier that includes the following models and prints their accuracy on the testing data:
+- Trains a ‘hard’ Voting Classifier with following models:

  - Gaussian Naïve Bayes
- - Support Vector Machine (gamma=0.5, C=100)
+ - Support Vector Machine
- - Decision Tree Classifier (max_depth=5)
+ - Decision Tree Classifier

 ## Bagging Classifier

 The program:

-- Trains a Bagging Classifier ensemble using 100 Decision Tree estimators
+- Trains a Bagging Classifier
-- Prints their accuracy on the ‘out of bag’ samples and on the testing data
+- Prints the accuracy on the ‘out of bag’ samples and on the testing data

 ### Built With
 * [Dataset](https://archive.ics.uci.edu/ml/machine-learning-databases/undocumented/connectionist-bench/sonar/sonar.all-data)